MacGapProject/MacGap1/README.md

     // Path to the current user's documents directory. macgap.path.documents;

+    // Path to the app's library directory. macgap.path.library;

     // Path to the application's home directory.
 This is the application’s sandbox directory or the current user’s home directory (if the application is not in a sandbox). macgap.path.home;